ryanjeffares/ryanjeffares.github.io/_posts/2025-03-06-youll-pry-cpp-from-my-cold-dead-hands.markdown

 }
 ```

 In other languages, this is an error immediately.
 In C++, if any of these statements are invalid, that error is only reported *when the function is instantiated*.
 We can use concepts to make sure all of these statements are valid too.
 Some may scream in horror at the uncertainty of it all, but I think it's quite freeing, and opens up so many more situations in which generic programming can be employed.
+Personally, I prefer this - I know what kind of type I'm going to instantiate this generic with, so just let me write the damn code and have it just work.
+If I wanted to write one-or-more trait bounds for every single operation in this function, I'd rather just write an overload.

-C# can somewhat achieve this with interfaces, as we saw.
+C# can somewhat achieve this with interfaces and some very explicit type constraints with possible polymorphism, as we saw.
 In Java, good luck.
-Rust can do this with trait bounds, and it won't even use polymorphism in that context, but what Rust doesn't have is *specialisation* and *Turing-complete metaprogramming*.
+Rust can do this with trait bounds, and it won't even use polymorphism in that context (most of the time, but it might also use a fat pointer), but what Rust doesn't have is *specialisation* and *Turing-complete metaprogramming*.

 Let's compute the Nth Fibonacci number with templates at compile time: